Building an Order-Flow Trading System for Crypto Markets

 });

-throw new Error('Use paper trading or Binance Demo Mode before any live order path');
+throw new Error('Use paper trading or EXECUTION_MODE=DRY_RUN_PRIVATE output before any exchange order path');

 }